Reading time: ( words)

 While these do offer a slightly smaller dent to one’s budget, calling these tours “luxury” is a slight overstatement, as they just offer a handful of rushed encounters with a few iconic creatures on the main islands.
 With these shorter itineraries, you are almost always guaranteed to be left wanting more – like a starter plate at a premium restaurant.
 Our tours aren’t just the starter – they’re the entire meal!

 At Metrojourneys, we endeavor to go beyond our guests’ expectations and send them back home with an unforgettable experience that keeps them retelling their Galapagos stories for years.
-You can rest assured that, with this factor in mind and by Galapagos standards, anything over 7 days would be regarded as a highly luxurious experience in the Galapagos, as you can see aboard our:
+You can rest assured that, with this factor in mind and by Galapagos standards, anything over 7 days would be regarded as a highly luxurious experience in the Galapagos.

 With our carefully designed itineraries, about 80-90% of the time guests will be treated to visitor sites that are devoid of any other boats besides ours.
 With other boats, an encounter with nature (and the information supplied by your guide) is often interrupted by tourists from other boats jostling for the perfect picture – but not with us!
 This is luxury in its most distinctive form, as enjoying a personal, intimate sliver of this wild and wondrous paradise is a tremendous source of delight for our guests.